vgel/Tenc/README.md

 2. Does not support the video-memory extensions in some emulators

 Pointer syntax is coming soon, which will fix this.
+It will probably look something like `int i = 10; i ~ 5;` to set address 10 to 5.

+3. No conditions.
+At all :(

+No if, no loop, no while.
+This will be coming very soon!
+I just wanted to get an initial version out.

 Detailed syntax breakdown:
 --------------------------